 Phander Valley Location

-Phander is the name of a settlement and village in the Gupis-Yasin region located in Gilgit-Baltistan, Pakistan.
-It is located 184 kilometers from Gilgit on the road to Shandur Pass, which continues to Chitral.
+Phander, a settlement and village nestled in the Gupis-Yasin region within Gilgit-Baltistan, Pakistan, is a place of natural beauty and cultural significance.
+Located at a distance of 184 kilometers from Gilgit, it lies on the road leading to Shandur Pass and onward to Chitral.

 How to get to the Phander Valley